-When making the decision to lease or buy, you need to ask yourself some questions.
+When making the decision to lease or buy a vehicle, you need to ask yourself some questions.

 - How much do you drive?
 There’s usually a limit to how many miles you can put on a leased vehicle before you have to pay additional fees.